Kruszonka z rabarbarem, truskawkami i płatkami owsianymi

 I’ve noticed that rhubarb and strawberries release quite a bit of juice when gently stewed.
-To balance that fruity softness, I wanted for my crumble topping (in Polish: kruszonka) to be on a crispy side.
+To balance that fruity softness, I wanted my crumble topping (in Polish: kruszonka) to be on the crispy side.

 So I mixed flour, sugar and oats together and then rubbed in the butter with my fingertips to make a light, crumbly texture.
 This topping then went to the oven (it on it’s own) until it got a golden glow.

 In the meantime, rhubarb and strawberries were cooking gently on the stove.
 Just for a little while – until they start to release their juices, while still keeping their texture.
 A bit of sugar and a splash of red wine aided the process.